noahgift/devml/README.md

 ```
 #### Get descriptive statistics for extension .py and compare to another repository

+In this example, flask, this repo and cpython are all compared to see how the median churn is.

 ```bash
 (.devml) ➜  devml git:(master) python dml.py gstats metachurn --path /Users/noahgift/src/flask --ext .py --statistic median
 2017-10-15 12:39:44,781 - devml.post_processing - INFO - Running churn cmd: [git log --name-only --pretty=format:] at path [/Users/noahgift/src/flask]